CMU-Perceptual-Computing-Lab/openpose/README.md

 #### OpenPose Library
 Your case if you want to change internal functions and/or extend its functionality.
 First, take a look to the [Demo](#demo) and [OpenPose Wrapper](#openpose-wrapper).
 Secondly, read the 2 following subsections: OpenPose Overview and Extending Functionality.

-1. OpenPose Overview: Learn the basics about our library source code on [library_overview.md](doc/library_overview.md).
+1. OpenPose Overview: Learn the basics about our library source code on [doc/library_overview.md](doc/library_overview.md).

-2. Extending Functionality: Learn how to extend our library on [library_extend_functionality.md](doc/library_extend_functionality.md).
+2. Extending Functionality: Learn how to extend our library on [doc/library_extend_functionality.md](doc/library_extend_functionality.md).

-3. Adding An Extra Module: Learn how to add an extra module on [library_add_new_module.md](doc/library_add_new_module.md).
+3. Adding An Extra Module: Learn how to add an extra module on [doc/library_add_new_module.md](doc/library_add_new_module.md).

 #### Doxygen Documentation Autogeneration
 You can generate the documentation by running the following command.
 The documentation will be generated on `doc/doxygen/html/index.html`.
-You can simply open it with double click and your favourite browser will display it.
+You can simply open it with double click (your default browser should automatically display it).
 ```
+cd doc/
-doxygen doc/doc_autogeneration.doxygen
+doxygen doc_autogeneration.doxygen
 ```